Equivariance2Inverse: A Practical Self-Supervised CT Reconstruction Method Benchmarked on Real, Limited-Angle, and Blurred Data: Results

 \subsection{The effect of the equivariance weight}

 Figure \ref{fig:parameter_sweep} shows the test-set PSNR of the networks for the REI and E2I methods that were trained with different values of $\lambda$.
+The value of $\lambda$ with the highest PSNR was the same on the validation set as on the test set in all cases, so the highest point of every curve in Figure \ref{fig:parameter_sweep} corresponds to the benchmark results in Tables \ref{tab:metrics_foam} and \ref{tab:metrics_2detect}.
 The fact that the optimal value of $\lambda$ was generally higher for REI than for E2I can be explained by the fact that the data consistency term of REI is calculated using the raw data, while the data consistency loss of E2I is calculated on pre-processed data, which typically has lower values.
 When comparing the optimal value of $\lambda$ with the adjacent power of ten values, the decrease in PSNR is generally larger for REI than for E2I, showing that E2I is less sensitive to tuning $\lambda$.